cyb3rko/pincredible/README.md

 If you have never used PINcredible, you can skip this section.
 If you have already used this app, please note that:
 - The stable release 1.0.0 will use a different app signature, so you most likely have to uninstall the currently installed version and install the new version.
-- Your current PINs and even PIN backups will not work anymore in the stable release 1.0.0.
+- Your data from app versions older than 1.0.0a will not work anymore beginning with version 1.0.0a.
   That is because of an internal rehaul of the persisting features.
 I will switch from whole class serialization to custom serialization methods.

-Before upgrading save your PINs outside of PINcredible to be able to reenter them in release 1.0.0.
+Before upgrading save your PINs outside of PINcredible to be able to reenter them in version 1.0.0a.
 Thank you for your understanding!

 ---